How to Start Over in Life: A Guide to Beginning Again

 Starting over looks different depending on where you are.

-Use this freedom.
+In your 20s: you have time, energy, and fewer obligations tying you down.
+Use that freedom.
 Try things.
-Fail fast.
 Learn who you are before too much is set in stone.

-Starting over is still possible — it just requires more intentionality.
-You cannot blow everything up.
-But you can rebuild piece by piece.
+In your 30s: you may have a family, a mortgage, more responsibilities.
+Starting over is still possible — it just asks for more intentionality.
+You may not blow everything up, but you can rebuild piece by piece.

 The Truth That Sets You Free